Wieku/NoteServ/README.md

 ## Requirements
 The only additional requirement is a running PostgreSQL server.

-Server credentials are located in `./src/main/resources/application.properties`
+Database credentials and address are located in `./src/main/resources/application.properties`

 ## How to run the project
 `./gradlew bootRun`